LoyolaChicagoBooks/introcs-csharp/rst/listsyntax.rst

 Lists are handy when you do not know how much data there will be.
 A simple example would be reading in lines from the user interactively::

-    /** Return a list of lines entered by the user in response
+    /** Return a List of lines entered by the user in response
       * to the prompt.
 Lines in the List will be nonempty, since an
       * empty line terminates the input. */ List<string> ReadLines(string prompt)